 Ever driven over a bendy bridge?
-How about caught a train across one or better, walked?
+How about catching a train across one or better, walked?
 Then you should put this mind-bending piece of Australian architecture on your list.

 You can access the walkway from Bridge Lane starting at the Grafton Railway Station in South Grafton or Kent Street, Grafton.
-Walk one side of the bridge and then come back the other.
+Walk one side of the bridge and then come back to the other.

 You will also get to see some local artwork on the bridge, but they’re going to keep that secret for those who make the trip.